 - Pour into a large glass and enjoy.
 Top with a slice of pineapple or some fresh whipped cream.

 - Adding spices can be a great way to incorporate a little extra zing to your milkshakes.
 Pineapple milkshakes can be enhanced with a pinch of cinnamon or ginger.
 These warm spices make the shake even more refreshing and delicious.
-Don’t overdo it, though.
-An eight of a teaspoon would be plenty of cinnamon or ginger for a recipe of this size.
-Too much cinnamon can ruin a dish quickly!
+Don’t overdo it, though; an eighth of a teaspoon would be plenty of cinnamon or ginger for a recipe of this size.

 - Canned pineapple works just as well as fresh does in this recipe.
 Look for pineapple that is packed in juice instead of in syrup, because it will have a more natural flavor and your shake won’t end up overly sweet.
 If fresh pineapple isn’t in season or available at your local store, canned and frozen versions will do just as well.
 Make sure to defrost frozen pineapple before blending.